>> chapter in new 2015

-Yellow-blled Magpie Abundance and Distribution - new paper!
+Yellow-blled Magpie Abundance and Distribution - paper

 This publication documents California state-wide distribution and substantial retraction of the range in the San Joaquin Valley.